jczimm/asciitosvg-grid/README.md

 Automatically optimizes svg output using [SVGO][svgo], since the renderer produces inefficient SVG.

-Render either by executable or by server, which allows for ASCII diagrams embedded directly into markdown and rendered with no build step.
+Use either locally (executable version) or with the API, which allows for ASCII diagrams embedded directly into markdown and rendered with no build step.

 ## Executable Version